 What They Are Saying About Yvonne Sanchez

-Kelly Graves, head women's basketball coach, Gonzaga Bulldogs, former UNM player (UNM '88)
+Kelly Graves, head women's basketball coach, University of Oregon, former UNM player (UNM '88)

 Steve Alford, head men's basketball coach, UCLA Bruins

 Charli Turner Thorne, head women's basketball coach, Arizona State

 Sherri Coale, head women's basketball coach, Oklahoma Sooners